AVG Antivirus Review 2023

 • Easy to install and use

-• Available in a free version which provides basic protection
+• Free version that provides basic protection

-• Very secure
+• Highly secure

 • Poor support